top of page

 Those who claim long periods of time for the days of Genesis 1, or try to insert long periods into the chapter by various means, believe God created the heavens and then waited about 10 billion years before creating the earth.
 The Bible says He created the earth in the beginning; yet taking the whole history of the universe into consideration, according to this theory He created the earth nearer the end than the beginning!

 One could argue that the word ‘day’ in Genesis chapter one can be interpreted as a long period of time (see later for why this is invalid); but in the first verse of Genesis it is not a matter of how long the days were, or interpretation, but contradiction.
-The Bible says the earth was created in the beginning; the Big Bang says it was created nine or ten billion years after the beginning.
-So the effect of accepting the Big Bang theory is to accept that the Bible is wrong from the very first verse!
+The Bible says the earth was created in the beginning; the Big Bang theory says it was created nine or ten billion years after the beginning.
+So the effect of accepting the Big Bang is to accept that the Bible is wrong from the very first verse!

 To try to claim that ‘the beginning’ lasted nine or ten billion years in order to make Genesis 1:1 fit the theory would be ludicrous.
 ‘The beginning’ is defined in that verse as when the heavens were created, and even if you were to stretch a point and say it took one billion years after the bang for the heavens to appear, it is still a very long time after this that the earth was formed.

 Additionally, if the claim is that the days are long periods of time, then Genesis 1:16-19 says He made the sun, moon and stars on the fourth day.
-The fourth day comes after the earth was created in Genesis one, but the Big Bang says the stars were in existence long before the earth appeared.
+The fourth day comes after the earth was created in Genesis 1:1, but the Big Bang says the stars were in existence long before the earth appeared.
 So there is an obvious contradiction here too: obviously, if the stars existed before the earth then the earth was not created in the beginning but three or four long periods of billions of years after the beginning!

 Then God made two great lights: the greater light to rule the day, and the lesser light to rule the night.
 He made the stars also.
 God set them in the firmament of the heavens to give light on the earth, and to rule over the day and over the night, and to divide the light from the darkness.
 And God saw that it was good.
 So the evening and the morning were the fourth day.